-

 - Number of leads from paid search

-If you just share the numbers for the past month, your client will have a hard time understanding the true nature of the campaign’s performance.
+If you just share the numbers for the past month, your client will have difficulty understanding the true nature of the campaign’s performance.
 Are the digital marketing efforts performing as expected, or not?

-Without data to compare the numbers with, it is hard to answer that question.
-Another way to say this, is that data without context is just "numbers".
+It is hard to answer that question without data to compare the numbers with.
+Another way to say this is that data without context is just numbers.
 We need context to get value and insights from the data.

 3 ways to compare key metrics

-The better way to present the data, is to compare it with benchmarks.
+The best way to present the data is to compare it with benchmarks.
 A typical marketing report compares the marketing results with at least one of these benchmarks:

 - The previous period (month-on-month or week-on-week).
 This is valuable if you often change the tactics of the campaigns.